 YipitData tracks ecommerce sites such as Tmall, Taobao, Groupon, Expedia, Zulily, Lululemon.com, Petco.com, PetSmart.com and more for institutional money managers and industry participants.
 Email email@example.com for more info.

 YipitData tracks online marketplaces such as Alibaba and derives their KPIs for hedge funds and industry participants.
 Our local research team follows Chinese press to contextualize the Alibaba data we provide our clients.
-Each week, we’ll share important news on Alibaba, Tmall and Taobao on this blog.
+We’ll share important news on Alibaba, Tmall and Taobao on this blog.

 Alibaba attempts launching a virtual credit card, but is quickly shut down by the People’s Bank of China (PBoC)